SayxZero/MeltAway/README.md

 # MELT AWAY

-a simple 3d core written on qr opengl
+A simple 3d core written on QT OpenGL